illinois-cs241/illinois-cs241.github.io/_docs/malloc.md

 To reiterate, **course staff will ask you to demonstrate your heap checker if you are asking for help in office hours!**

+**!!
+Important Note**: In the above heap checker example, the `metadata` struct was implemented with its `next` pointer pointing to the next _physically adjacent_ block.
+This does NOT mean that you must implement your `metdata` struct or `next` pointer in this way - this was a simple example we created to demonstrate how you may use a heap checker.
+You are allowed (and encouraged) to design and implement a different implementation of the `metadata` struct to improve performance.

 ## Testing Your Code

 In order to run your solution on the testers, run `./mcontest` with the tester you want.
 You __must__ do this, or your code will be run with the glibc implementation!